The 200 miler is achievable by anyone who can run a marathon.

 Date: Thursday 27 September 2018 for the 200 mile, Saturday 29 September 2018 for 100 mile, 100 kms, 50 mile and 4 x 25km relay; Sunday, 30 September for the shorter events.

 Where: Nerang Cycling Velodrome: 1 Hope Street, Nerang, just 1 minute from the M1 motorway.
 See map.

 Aid stations: The main station will be at the start/finish only, accessable at the completion of each 25 kms loop.
 The aid station will carry water, Hammer Nutrition rehydration sports drink (you also need electrolyte replacement, water alone is not enough), snacks and sunscreen.
 The aid station will provide limited food.
 Runners are advised to carry hydration packs (small is okay) and energy replacement sufficient to last for the entire 25 km loop.
-We will have two water tables on course, one at Diana McKenzie corner, the other at Peter O’Sullivan corner, to enable top-up.
-Maximum spacing between water stops is approx. 6 kms.
+We will have two water tables on course, one at Diana McKenzie corner, the other at the northern corner, to enable top-up.
+Maximum spacing between water stops is approximately 6 kms.

 Pre race eligibility criteria and medical certificates: None required.
 It’s your responsibility to ensure that you are of sufficient good health to start.
 There will be a 96 hour cut for the 200 miler, 48 hours for the 100 miler and 30 hour cut for the 100 km.
 Not feeling well?
 Not feeling up to finishing?
 Just pull out.
 Simple.
-But please report your withdrawal to the Race Director and make sure to hand in your timing chip.
+But please report your withdrawal to the Race Director or other offcial and make sure to hand in your timing chip.